TzionCastillo1/NavigatorV2/README.md

-# Working workspace for Navigator ROS2 development
+# Development workspace for Navigator ROS2 development

 This repository contains everything necessary to run Navigator ROS2 packages on a device, using VSCode .